xyshyniaphy/dharma_trans/.clinerules/darma-trans-rules.md

 - Maintain UI elements in Chinese for localization.
 - Do not remove any comments
 - Add comment for all code create, edit or changes
+- Do not generate or modify any regular expressions (regex).
+The user will provide any necessary regex.

 ## Project context
 - Build applications for Cloudflare Workers, integrating D1 database and KV storage.